-We intend to have quarterly membership in-person meetings or events that will serve as a way to provide social interaction, entertainment, food , drinks, updates on the status of CVMS, and a program of one or two speakers on topics of current general interest relating to medicine, healthcare or other topics of importance to all of us.
+We intend to have regular membership in-person meetings or events that will serve as a way to provide social interaction, entertainment, food , drinks, updates on the status of CVMS, and a program of one or two speakers on topics of current general interest relating to medicine, healthcare or other topics of importance to all of us.
 We will usually invite legislators or prospective legislators with whom you can speak directly regarding their views on healthcare and what you would like to see happen in medical care in our local area and beyond.
 Getting together at these meetings is important for a number of reasons:

 News of these events will be posted here under Upcoming Events, in the Calendar, under Webinars, and under the News/What's New tab in the Menu on this site.